 July 17, 1775 — Loyalists Capture Fort Ninety-Six

-Captain Moses Kirkland was the commander at Fort Ninety-Six, and he had decided to join with the Loyalists.
+Captain Moses Kirkland was part of the garrison at Fort Ninety-Six, and he decided to join the Loyalists.
 Fletchall sent a force of around 200 militia to the fort.
 When they arrived, Kirkland convinced his men to give up the fort, which they did.
 Once the Loyalists took over, they imprisoned Mayson and his men in the fort’s jail.

 Patriots Send William Henry Drayton to Ninety-Six

 On July 23, the Patriot government sent representatives to Ninety-Six to hold a series of meetings.
 The representatives were William Henry Drayton, Reverend William Tenant, and Reverend Oliver Hart.
 The purpose of the meetings was to improve the sentiment in the backcountry for the Patriot cause and to “settle all political disputes between the people.”
 Unfortunately, the meetings did not sway many to join the Patriots.

 Drayton had the authority to raise a militia and arrest the Loyalist leaders and he drafted a plan of attack and sent it to Charleston.
 He assumed he would be able to march on Fletchall’s location and simply remove the Loyalists with minimal conflict.

 Fletchall and the Loyalists found out about Drayton’s plan and marched on Ninety-Six.
 When the Loyalist force was four miles from Ninety-Six, Drayton and Fletchall agreed to hold a conference.

 On September 16, the two sides agreed to a truce, which maintained the peace and avoided the breakout of a civil war in the backcountry.
 The Loyalists agreed they would not join any British force that might invade the colony and take up arms against the Patriots.
 The Patriots agreed to respect the rights and property of the Loyalists that rejected The Association.